poweradmin/poweradmin-docs/docs/configuration/ui/layout.md

 Poweradmin allows you to customize various layout aspects to better fit your workflow.
 These settings are configured in the `config/settings.php` file under the `interface` section.

+## Custom Header and Footer

+In addition to the layout settings below, Poweradmin also supports custom header and footer templates.
+See [Custom Header and Footer](#custom-header-and-footer) section at the end of this document for details.

 ## UI Element Positioning

 ### Form Element Positioning